Trip Harting Fund for Pony Club Members

-Raised in Potomac, MD, where his father founded the Potomac Horse Center, Trip Harting began riding when he was 6 years old.
+Raised in Potomac, MD, where his father founded the Potomac Horse Center, Trip Harting began riding when he was 6-years-old.
 By the age of 15, he became the youngest member of the U.S. Pentathlon Team.
-Trip showed jumpers at the grand prix level and competed internationally in three-day events, but he found his true passion in the Dressage ring.
+Trip showed jumpers at the Grand Prix level and competed internationally in three-day events, but he found his true passion in the dressage ring.
 Outside of competition, Trip was revered as a brilliant trainer and clinician.
-He taught hunt seat equitation, Dressage and eventing for more than 30 years.
-Trip’s real love, however, was working with juniors and young riders.
+He taught hunt seat equitation, dressage and eventing for more than 30 years.
+Trip’s real love, however, was working with youth riders.

-His extensive involvement with the Junior/Young Rider Dressage program included serving as the chairman for the California Dressage Society and the USDF, directing and managing the CDS junior championships and serving as USDF Region 7 coordinator.
-In 2001, Trip accepted the position of coach and chef d’equipe of the U.S. Pony Clubs team at the North American Junior Dressage Championship (Ohio).
+His extensive involvement with the Junior/Young Rider dressage program included serving as the chairman for the California Dressage Society and the USDF, directing and managing the CDS Junior Championships and serving as USDF Region 7 Director.
+In 2001, Trip accepted the position of coach and chef d’equipe of the USPC Team at the North American Junior Dressage Championship.
 The USPC honored him as a living legend in 2004.